croqaz/achaea.js/docs/Events.md

 Emitted when the room players are updated, eg: a player enters or leaves the room.

 It is used by the interface to display the room players.

+### have:eb

+Emitted when you have both physical balance & mental equilibrium, and you recovered either one of them.
+This is considered a new round.